top of page

 16. Motor Challenges: Significant fine or gross motor skill challenges, such as difficulties with pedaling, may require adaptations we cannot provide.

 We will accommodate individual needs whenever possible.
-If participation is unfeasible, we recommend exploring music therapy for students who still wish to sing, write songs, or play the piano.
+If participation is unfeasible, we recommend exploring music therapy for students who still wish to sing, write songs, play the piano, or produce music.
 The American Music Therapy Association offers resources to help families find a qualified music therapist.

 We take every precaution to provide a safe and beneficial learning environment, but no activity is entirely risk-free.
 By enrolling in our services, you acknowledge and accept the inherent risks of participation, including the possibility of vocal fatigue.
 Students and families assume full responsibility for their participation.
 Once Upon a Voice does not accept liability for injuries, vocal strain, or other health-related concerns that arise from participation.
 In jurisdictions that limit liability disclaimers, our liability will be restricted to the fullest extent allowed by law.